NaturalBornCamper/drg-mod-validator/README.md

 This utility has 2 different functions, described below. **Before using this utility, you must edit the `settings.ini` file!!**

+**NOTE**: If your files are deep in your folders, you will need a wide terminal window to see properly

 ### Usage 1 - Mod Validator
 Used to check if your modded files reflect the vanilla files, it will:
 1. Recursively scan all the `uexp` files you use in your mods folders